Did you know that there are many historical places in Malaysia? Many are now iconic landmarks of independence.

 Read on and discover these heritage-rich places in Malaysia.

 1. Kellie’s Castle

-Located in the Kinta District in Perak, Kellie’s Castle is an unfinished mansion built by William Kellie-Smith as a gift to his wife or son, according to differing sources.
+In the Kinta District in Perak: Kellie’s Castle is an unfinished mansion built by William Kellie-Smith as a gift to his wife or son.

-At the young age of 20 years old, William purchased 1,000 acres of jungle land and invested in rubber tree plantations as well as in the tin mining industry.
+At the young age of 20 years old, William purchased 1,000 acres of jungle land.
+He invested in rubber tree plantations as well as in the tin mining industry.

-With the fortune earned, he built his first mansion known as Kellas House, part of which is still on site at Kellie’s Castle.
+With his fortune, he built his first mansion known as Kellas House, part of which is still on site at Kellie’s Castle.

-Today, Kellie’s Castle is a popular tourist attraction that many believe is haunted.
-It was also notably used as a shooting location for the movie, Anna and the King.
+Today, Kellie’s Castle is a popular tourist attraction that many believe has ghosts.
+It was also used as a shooting location for the movie, Anna and the King.